wandji20/private-events/README.md

 # Private Events

-This project is based on building an a platform similar to Eventbrite which allows users to sign up or log in, and create events.
-While not signed in, users can see all upcoming and past events but user will be required to sign in to create a new event.
+This project is based on building a platform similar to Eventbrite which allows users to sign up or log in, and create events.
+While not signed in, users can see all upcoming and past events but users will be required to sign in to create a new event.

 **User logged in view**